xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openeuler/index.rst

 Install Genesis packages for each payload architecture served by the management node. ``mknb x86_64`` and ``mknb ppc64le`` use different payloads.
-An openEuler Genesis build requires native UTF-8 locale data for its terminal multiplexer.
-A successful ``mknb`` command must be followed by an actual discovery boot, registration and subsequent provisioning.
+An openEuler Genesis build includes native UTF-8 locale data and ``mktemp``.
+Automatic discovery registration is outside the baseline qualification.
+Sequential discovery rejects virtual nodes.
+Provision explicitly defined nodes with the installation and netboot procedures above.
+A successful ``mknb`` command alone does not establish working discovery.

 The current validation configuration disables SELinux and the host firewall.
 It uses signed packages, TLS client authorization, SSH keys and secure-root